SAP-samples/abap-cheat-sheets/07_String_Processing.md

 "SUBMATCHES addition: Storing submatches in variables "Pattern: anything before and after ' on '
 FIND PCRE `(.*)\son\s(.*)` IN s1 IGNORING CASE SUBMATCHES DATA(a) DATA(b).
-"a: 'Cathy's black cat' / b: 'the mat played with Matt'.
+"a: 'Cathy's black cat' / b: 'the mat played with Matt.'.

 "Determining the number of letters in a string
 FIND ALL OCCURRENCES OF PCRE `[A-Za-z]` IN s1 MATCH COUNT DATA(c).
 "36